Abhiek187/abhiek187.github.io/README.md

 # My Website

 ## About
-This is my own personal website created using React.
-Inspired by Udacity's Front-End Web Development Course, I decided to use my React skills to create a website that encapsulates what I've accomplished over the years in an environment I have a passion for.
-It is responsive and accessible.
-You can check out [this site](https://abhiek187.github.io) to learn more and get in contact with me.
+This is my portfolio website created in React, inspired by Udacity's Front-End Web Development course.
+It showcases the projects I'm most passionate about with the creative freedom of developing a website.
+This repo will always be updated whenever I gain new experiences or come up with ideas to further improve the website.
+You can check out [my website](https://abhiek187.github.io) to learn more and get in touch with me.

 ## Features
 - React as the web framework